akingscote/akingscote.github.io/_posts/2024-12-08-microsoft-azure-cross-tenant-vm-domain-join.md

 ```

 # Azure Domain Join Internals
 As mentioned, you *could* easily decompile the `C:\Packages\Plugins\Microsoft.Azure.ActiveDirectory.AADLoginForWindows\1.3.0.0\AADLoginForWindowsHandler.exe` application to understand how it works.
-However, even just runing the executable, the console outputs that it is updating the registry.
-I used a registry snapshot tool to take a before and after, and see which keys the utility is writing too.
+However, even just running the executable, the console outputs that it is updating the registry.
+I used a registry snapshot tool to take a before and after, and see which keys the utility is writing to.

 ![](../images/vm-domain-join/adding-registry-settings.png)

-Notice that not only does it mention Adding Regsitry Settings, but there is also mention of using `dsregcmd`.
+Notice that not only does it mention Adding Registry Settings, but there is also mention of using `dsregcmd`.

 By taking a snapshot of the registry keys before and after running the install manually, I could see that the application updates the following registry keys: